wk275/qbtools-V3/README.md

 ![image](https://github.com/wk275/qbtools-V3/assets/55239601/12a4894d-7ab4-4881-ab23-3de5541ac820)

 ## Docker images
-Qbtools V3 is a collection of 3 docker images.
-It's a modular system.
-Just take the images you need and provide the specific environment variables in a docker-compose.yaml file.

 - ### <a href="https://hub.docker.com/r/wk275/qbmos">wk275/qbmos</a>
 qbmos is a customized mosquitto server.
-Instead of defining a user and password via the mosquitto tools, you can define them via the MQTT_USER and MQTT_PASSWORD environment variables in the docker-compos.yaml file.
+Instead of defining a user and password via the standard mosquitto tools, you can define them directly in the docker-compose.yaml file environment variables MQTT_USER and MQTT_PASSWORD.

 - ### <a href="https://hub.docker.com/r/wk275/qbusmqtt">wk275/qbusmqtt</a>
 Customized Qbus mqtt gateway for docker. (details qbusmqtt see https://github.com/QbusKoen/QbusMqtt-installer)